 Project Status Reporting

-The Project is required to provide Monthly and Quarterly status reports.
-The Monthly Status Report is provided to Florida Digital Services (FL[DS]) and the Project’s ESC.
-The Monthly Status Report includes information as required by Chapter 60GG-1, FAC.
+The Project is required to provide Monthly Status Reports.
+These Status Reports are provided to, Executive Office of the Governor's Office of Policy and Budget, the chair of the Senate Appropriations Committee, the chair of the House of Representatives Budget Committee, Florida Digital Services (FL[DS]) and the Project’s ESC.
+Status Reports include information as required by Chapter 60GG-1, FAC, and the annual General Appropriations Act and implementing bill.

-The Quarterly Status Report is provided to the Chair of the Senate Appropriations Committee, the Chair of the House of Representatives Budget Committee, the Executive Office of the Governor’s Office of Policy, and the ESC.
-The Quarterly Status Report includes information as required by Proviso in the annual General Appropriation Act.
-The PMO team is responsible for preparing both reports.
+The PMO team is responsible for preparing all Project Status Reports.
 More information is available in the Project Status Reporting SOP.

 Roles and Responsibilities